A compactification of the universal moduli space of principal G-bundles: Introduction

 \subsection{Outline of the paper}

 This paper is organized as follows.
 In Section \ref{sectionuniform} we deal we Step $1$ of Paragraph \ref{relative}, and the main result is Theorem \ref{bound3}.
-Applying it to the key steps of the construction of the moduli space of $\delta$-semistable swamps, we show the uniform behavior along $\overline{\textrm{M}}_{g}$ of the numerical parameters involved in such construction.
+In Section \ref{comparision}, we apply it to the key steps of the construction of the moduli space of $\delta$-semistable swamps, and we show the uniform behavior along with $\overline{\textrm{M}}_{g}$ of the numerical parameters involved in such construction.
 We end up with the existence of a projective moduli space of $\delta$-semistable swamps of given Hilbert polynomial over a stable curve of genus $g$.
 This result has been proved in \cite{L}, but it has been included for the sake of clarity of the exposition.

-In Section \ref{sectionuniversal}, we prove the existence of a coarse projective moduli space for the moduli functor defined by pairs $(X,(\F,\phi))$, $X$ being a stable curve of genus $g$ and $(\F,\phi)$ a $\delta$-semistable swamp of given Hilbert polynomial.
+In Section \ref{sectionuniversal}, we prove the existence of a coarse projective moduli space for the moduli functor defined by pairs $(X,( \mathscr{F},\phi))$, $X$ being a stable curve of genus $g$ and $( \mathscr{F},\phi)$ a $\delta$-semistable swamp of given Hilbert polynomial.
 The forgetful map defines a morphism between this moduli space and $\overline{\textrm{M}}_{g}$.

-Finally, in Section \ref{sectionmain} we show the existence of a coarse projective moduli space for the moduli functor defined by pairs $(X,(\F,\tau))$, $X$ being a stable curve of genus $g$ and $(\F,\tau)$ a $\delta$-semistable singular principal $G$-bundle of given rank and degree $0$.
-As in the case of swamps there is a morphism to $\overline{\textrm{M}}_{g}$.
+Finally, in Section \ref{sectionmain} we show the existence of a coarse projective moduli space for the moduli functor defined by pairs $(X,( \mathscr{F},\tau))$, $X$ being a stable curve of genus $g$ and $( \mathscr{F},\tau)$ a $\delta$-semistable singular principal $G$-bundle of given rank and degree $0$.
+As in the case of swamps, there is a morphism to $\overline{\textrm{M}}_{g}$.
 This, together with the results given in \cite{AMC, Alexander2,Alexander1, Asch} and Section \ref{sectionuniform}, implies that the fibers of the above morphism over nonsingular curves are precisely the classical moduli spaces of principal $G$-bundles constructed by A. Ramanathan, and they form an open subset of the constructed moduli space.

 The base field will be taken to be an algebraically closed field of characteristic $0$.
 The word curve will mean a $\mathbb{C}$-scheme of finite type and pure dimension one.